Dynasty (Kiss album): Background

-Criss's disco influenced demo of his song "Dirty Livin'" (written in 1971) set the direction for the album project and Simmons and Stanley were briefly in contact with disco producer Giorgio Moroder, a friend of the band's manager Bill Aucoin before deciding on Vini Poncia.
+Criss's disco influenced demo of his song "Dirty Livin'" (written in 1971) set the direction for the album project and Simmons and Stanley were briefly in contact with disco producer Giorgio Moroder, a friend of the band's manager Bill Aucoin, before deciding on Vini Poncia.

 Recording

-After pre-production and rehearsals were completed, Poncia (who had produced Peter Criss) decided that Criss' drumming was substandard, an opinion shared by Stanley and Simmons.
+After pre-production and rehearsals were completed, Poncia (who had produced Peter Criss) decided that Criss's drumming was substandard, an opinion shared by Stanley and Simmons.
 Criss was hindered by injuries to his hands that he had suffered in a 1978 car accident.
 Kiss hired the South African-born studio drummer Anton Fig, who played on Ace Frehley, to play on the Dynasty sessions.
 "On Dynasty, Peter was pretty much out of commission through drugs and alcohol, and he was not being nice to most people.
 I wouldn't point to it as a classic Kiss album."
-Except for his song "Dirty Livin'" (a rewrite of a song of the same title demoed during his pre-Kiss days in Lips), Criss does not play drums on the album, and he did not perform on another Kiss album until Simmons and Stanley allowed him to play on one song on Psycho Circus in 1998.
+Except for his song "Dirty Livin'" (a rewrite of a song of the same title demoed during his pre-Kiss days in Lips), Criss does not play drums on the album, and he did not perform on another Kiss album until he played one song on Psycho Circus in 1998.
 Fig was again hired to replace Criss during recording sessions for the following album, Unmasked.
-Eric Carr was hired as Criss' permanent replacement before the Unmasked Tour began.
+Eric Carr was hired as Criss's permanent replacement before the Unmasked Tour began.

 Frehley, who himself left the band three years later, played a bigger role than Simmons on Dynasty, singing three songs, "Hard Times", "Save Your Love" and a cover version of the Rolling Stones' song "2000 Man".
 Frehley is the only Kiss member to appear on those three songs, except for occasional backing vocals by Stanley.
 Although Frehley had frequently sung backing vocals and had written the Kiss classics "Cold Gin" and "Parasite", he had only previously been lead singer on his songs "Shock Me" on Love Gun, and "Rocket Ride" on the studio side of Alive II, as he lacked confidence in his ability as a lead singer.

 Stanley's "I Was Made for Lovin' You" was one of the band's most successful singles, peaking at No. 11 on the American Billboard Hot 100 chart.
 In eleven countries around the world, it reached the No. 1 or No. 2 spot.
 It was the first Kiss single to have a disco remix, as a 7-minute and 54-second version was released on a 12-inch single.
-He also sang on "Sure Know Something" and "Magic Touch".
-In contrast, Simmons sings lead vocals on only two songs: "Charisma" (which became a minor hit in Mexico) and "X-Ray Eyes".
+He also sang on "Sure Know Something" and "Magic Touch", where he also plays all guitars and bass.
+In contrast, Simmons sings lead vocals on only two songs: "Charisma" (which became a major hit in Mexico) and "X-Ray Eyes".